google-deepmind/deepmind-research/alphafold_casp13/README.md

 pip install -r alphafold_casp13/requirements.txt
 ```

+Alternatively, you can just use the `run_eval.sh` script provided which runs
+these commands for you, see the section on running the system below for more
+details.

 ## Data

 While the code is licensed under the Apache License, the AlphaFold weights and